satishk17/NODE_GATEWAY_ACTUATOR/README.md

 This repository contains firmware and configuration for a complete FreeRTOS-based IoT system implemented on ESP32 microcontrollers.
 The system includes a Gateway, Sensor Nodes, and Actuator Nodes communicating via LoRa, MQTT, RS-485, ESP_NOW and Wi-Fi.
 Designed for scalability and real-time responsiveness, it is extendable to BLE, CAN, RS-232, and Matter/Thread protocols.

 # System Overview
--This project demonstrates a real-world edge-to-cloud IoT architecture:
+- This project demonstrates a real-world edge-to-cloud IoT architecture:
--Sensor Nodes collect environmental data (temperature, pressure, presence, light,humidity).
+- Sensor Nodes collect environmental data (temperature, pressure, presence, light,humidity).
--Data is transmitted wirelessly (via LoRa/ESP-NOW/RS-485) to a central Gateway.
+- Data is transmitted wirelessly (via LoRa/ESP-NOW/RS-485) to a central Gateway.
--The Gateway parses, logs, displays, and forwards the data to a cloud MQTT broker.
+- The Gateway parses, logs, displays, and forwards the data to a cloud MQTT broker.
--The system receives remote commands to control Actuator Nodes via MQTT.
+- The system receives remote commands to control Actuator Nodes via MQTT.

 All devices run under FreeRTOS, leveraging the built-in multitasking support on ESP32 platforms to handle concurrent tasks such as communication, sensor reading, display updates, and actuation.